 - We learn to revisit the tools of awareness taught within a particular tradition.
 These are the specifics of asana, pranayama, and meditation appropriate for our level of understanding and application.
 On retreat, we also have the opportunity to hear the philosophical teachings that underlie these practices.
-In a traditional two-hour class or workshop, there is not the time to delve into these areas in depth.
+In a traditional 2-hour class or workshop, there is not the time to delve into these areas in depth.

 - Retreats give us an opportunity to reflect on these ideas and practices.
-This contemplation often sparks an uncompromising and unsentimental, yet more truly compassionate, view of ourselves and of our lives.
+This contemplation often sparks an uncompromising, unsentimental and yet more truly compassionate view of ourselves and of our lives.
 This view is often a necessary precursor to change.

-“Have you ever noticed that in their presence you also sometimes feel this yearning?” she asked.
+I suddenly felt a strong wave of emotion.
+I had to ask Amma a burning question.
+Didn’t she too ever feel that she was deeply missing someone?
+Her reply went straight to my heart: “Have you ever noticed that you still feel this yearning sometimes in their very presence?” she asked.
 When I nodded, she continued, “In reality, it is not a particular person you are missing so much.
 You are missing you!
 You are missing being at home inside yourself, and you are displacing the feeling, blaming it on the absence of your family.”

 Retreats are a beautiful blessing as they help us to find glimpses of an incredible resource, our true Self.
-Through the hours of practice in pure vibrations, we can come to witness our internal warring voices from a place of impartial interest, eventually realizing that no one can dispel the discontented false self except us.
+Through the hours of practice in pure vibrations, we can come to witness our internal warring voices from a place of impartial interest, eventually realizing that no one can expel the discontented false self except us.
 Instead of identifying ourselves as bad or wrong, we learn to dis-identify from the charade of the ego-self.
 We begin the slow, gradual process of compassionately metabolizing these patterns into our larger nature, our authentic Self.

 We need compassionate masters like Amma, yet they cannot do the work for us.
-Only the dedicated use of tools of practice, again and again, gradually transforms us.
+Only the dedicated use of the tools of practice, again and again, gradually transforms us.